cosmos/ethermint/x/evm/spec/05_abci.md

 The EVM module `BeginBlock` logic is executed prior to handling the state transitions from the transactions.
 The main objective of this function is to:

-* Set the block header hash to the module state.
+* Set the block header hash mappings to the module state (`hash -> height` and `height -> hash`).
   This workaround is due to the fact that until the `v0.34.0` Tendermint version it wasn't possible to query and subscribe to a block by hash.

 * Reset bloom filter and block transaction count.
 These variables, which are fields of the EVM `Keeper`, are updated on every EVM transaction.